How and Why You Should Register Your Business Name

 Registration of your business name takes place in your state, through your state's business division (usually part of the Secretary of State).
 Registration is not the same as trademarking your business name, which is done through the U.S. Patent and Trademark Office.

-Registering Your Business Name with Your State
+How to Register Your Business Name with Your State

 Registering your business name with your state.
 You can register your business name with your state, which is basically a process of reserving it so no one else can use it in your state.
 If you are forming an LLC, partnership, or corporation, the name registration is part of that process; you don't have to do a separate name registration.

-Register a Business Name for a Sole Proprietorship
+How to Register a Business Name for a Sole Proprietorship

 Register a Business Name for a Limited Liability Company, Partnership, or Corporation